memcmahon/job-tracker/README.md

 [X] The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).

-### \
+### Contacts

-[ ] When the user visits the page for a specific Company, in addition to information about the job there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).
+[X] When the user visits the page for a specific Company, in addition to information about the job there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).

 [ ] Each Contact has a full name, position, email, and company (which relates to the company you’ve already created).
 It should be possible for a Company to have more than one Contact, but a Contact only works at one Company.

-[ ] When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.
+[X] When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.

 ### Analysis